chung-sun/pacmen/README.md

   How to run: In order to run this project, you either Clone it or download the zip file to your local directory.
 Run the code and enjoy.
 </h2>
 <h2>
-  Road Map: This project will be the base and expand to include different cities like New York, Chicago, Los Angeles, and Miami.
-Future releases will include custom bus images, more accurate travelling direction, highlight travel route, maybe arrival time to next station and so on.
+  Road Map: Future changes will include sound effects, such as when pacman bounces off the wall and during movements of the mouth.

 </h2>